adraman/foundation-for-environmental-monitoring.github.io/_pages/work.md

 ffem offers you a chance to work on simple solutions to complex problems that could help positively impact the lives of large numbers of people.

+At FFEM, we firmly believe in promoting equal rights.
+We are committed to providing an open work environment where every employee is treated respectfully and afforded equitable treatment.
+As an employee, we hope you will be able to take up this responsibility as well.

 All previous job postings are [listed here]({{ site.url }}/previous_postings/).

 ### Current Vacancies